Does this test have other names?

 What do my test results mean?

-Elevated levels of serotonin in your blood may point to carcinoid syndrome.
+Higher levels of serotonin in your blood may point to carcinoid syndrome.
 Research found that people without carcinoid syndrome had serotonin levels in their blood of 71 to 310 nanograms per milliliter (ng/mL).
-In people with carcinoid syndrome, however, levels were 790 to 4,500 ng/mL.
+In people with carcinoid syndrome, levels were 790 to 4,500 ng/mL.

 How is this test done?